 It comes with 5 switching mechanisms.
 They are all optimized for different workflows so you can pick whichever ones fit yours best.

-This post was proudly sponsored by Contexts via Syndicate Ads
+Full Disclosure: This content is sponsored via Syndicate Ads